QSO Composer workshop of Manifesto pour la Paix.

 Conductor: Brett Kelly

-Manifesto pour la Paix for orchestra was first composed for large chamber ensemble and premiered at the Zagreb Biennale and broadcast on Austria and Australian radio:
+Manifesto pour la Paix for orchestra was first composed for large chamber ensemble and premiered at the Zagreb Biennale and broadcast on Austrian and Australian radio.

 6 July 2012 – ABC Classic FM Broadcast, Australia.